antler/caribou-docs/resources/outline.md

 ## Pages

-Pages are a nested structure that govern the way urls are matched in your application.
+Pages are the way to define how urls are matched in your application.
 Each page represents a route that can be matched when a user navigates to a particular url.
 Once a route is matched, the controller associated to that page is triggered with the parameters defined by that route.
-If a page is a child of another page, it inherits its parent's route and adds its own unique path onto it.
+Pages form a nested structure, so if a page is a child of another page, it inherits its parent's route and adds its own unique path onto it.
 In this way the routing structure of an application can be organized hierarchically, simplifying what could otherwise be a complicated tangle of routes.

 Read more at [Defining Pages and Routes](#defining-pages-and-routes).

 ## Controllers and Templates

 Once a route has been matched, the corresponding controller is triggered.
 A controller in Caribou is just a Clojure function that takes a single argument, `request`, and renders to the browser whatever that function returns.

 In practice, a controller can use the built in template system called [Antlers](http://github.com/antler/antlers) to render html or json (or any other format for that matter).
 Any parameters passed into the built in `render` call will be available in the template.

 To see more on how this is done, check out the section on [Rendering Templates](#rendering-templates)

 # Configuring Caribou